The apply directive

 // ...

-In the following example, we are creating corporate color classes so we can use them in the apply directive with bg-corporate-500, text-corporate-100, and border-corporate-200.
+In this example, corporate color classes are defined first, then reused inside apply with bg-corporate-500, text-corporate-100, and border-corporate-200.

 // ...